By knowing how to understand your customer, you can make more informed decisions about design.

 There are a few “persona generators” out there that help you define this, including Hubspot’s Make My Persona.

 But, bear in mind that these ideas are your own and not fact.
-You may think you know your audience inside out, but you won’t truly know until you interact with them, which brings us onto our next point on how to understand your customer.
+You may think you know your audience inside out, but you won’t truly know until you interact with them… which brings us onto our next point on how to understand your customer.

 Reach out to current customers.